What Is Diazepam?

 e.g. it could be helping me feel important/worthy/good enough/acceptable/like people listen/etc.

-Whilst this can sound a little daunting to some, our specialist therapists are masters trained in addiction – and help surface issues quickly.
+Whilst this can sound a little daunting to some, our specialist therapists are masters trained in valium addiction treatment – and help surface issues quickly.

 Many of our addiction specialist staff are in recovery personally, and know what recovery entails, first-hand.